Learn where you live

 When you start your studies you'll be given a list of resources, but if you're ever confused make contact with your TAFE's student support services:

 The Library - it's more than just books

-What is one of the main challenges students face?
-Written assignments.
+One of the main challenges students face is written assignments.

 Assignments can be daunting, particularly if you haven't studied for a long time - or if study is a whole new gig.
 You'll find the library staff are a huge help, so make sure you get in contact with them - start local and catch up with your TAFE library team, or connect with the FedUni Library - you can email, check out FAQs at libanswers.federation.edu.au or chat via federation.edu.au/library call 1300 552 567.

 The best place to start if you're after FedUni's student resources is our Study Skills website

 Your FedUni account and library card credentials open up a wealth of resources that Google can't reach, including books, ebooks and online academic journal articles.